Your safety is our number one priority.

 SCCA is proactive in taking steps to reduce the possibility of errors occurring.
 It’s a team effort.
 We encourage you to ask questions and be actively involved in decisions about your health care.

-The following tips were taken from the Agency for Health Care Research and Quality “20 Tips to Help Prevent Medical Errors”:
+The following tips are from the Agency for Health Care Research and Quality “20 Tips to Help Prevent Medical Errors:”